OpenEvalProject/evals/manuscripts/elife-73325/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/73325/elife-73325-fig4-v1.jpg)

 **Figure 4.:** (A) Comparison of the number of unique VA morphologies between inducible LGE-T1 and LGE-only models for all VA-inducing pacing sites (LGE-T1: N = 14, interquartile range [IQR] = 1; LGE only: N = 12, IQR = 0.75; p = 0.0538, confidence interval [CI]: [1.25, 1.75]).
 (B) Correlation between amount of T1-based diffuse fibrosis and the number of unique VA morphologies induced in LGE-T1 models using logistic regression (R = 0.40, p = 0.157).
-(C) The distribution of the pacing sites that induced VAs in LGE-T1 and LGE-only models.Figure 4—source data 1.Figure 4.
+(C) The distribution of the pacing sites that induced VAs in LGE-T1 and LGE-only models.

 ![Figure 5.](https://cdn.elifesciences.org/articles/73325/elife-73325-fig5-v1.jpg)

 **Figure 5.:** (A) Plot of the number of unique VA morphologies for patients with clinical VA using late gadolinium enhancement (LGE)-T1 and LGE-only models.
 (B, C) Comparison of VAs in corresponding LGE-T1 and LGE-only models.
 Pacing site(s) are marked with stars.
-Bullseye plots show the pacing site location (star) and the location of the reentrant pathway in LGE-T1 (blue) and LGE-only (purple) models.Figure 5—source data 1.Figure 5.
+Bullseye plots show the pacing site location (star) and the location of the reentrant pathway in LGE-T1 (blue) and LGE-only (purple) models.

 Figure 4A presents the number of unique VA morphologies induced by the pacing protocol.
 LGE-T1 models had a total of 24 unique VAs induced in them (out of total 32 VA episodes induced in the LGE-T1 models); in each model, there were between 1 and 3 different VA morphologies.
 LGE-only models had a total of 15 unique VAs (with a total of 17 VA episodes induced in these models), with only 1 or 2 distinct VA morphologies induced per model.
 These results indicate that the presence of diffuse fibrosis as reconstructed from T1 mapping increases the number of unique VAs in each substrate.
 Figure 4B correlates the amount of diffuse fibrosis and the number of unique VAs (R = 0.40, p = 0.157) in LGE-T1 inducible models.
 The moderate negative correlation indicates that the distribution of diffuse fibrosis is more important than its amount as the mechanism of VA inducibility in the HCM-remodeled substrate.
 Figure 4C presents two bullseye plots with the 7 AHA regions in which pacing sites were located; shown are the number of pacing sites in each segment that elicited VAs in LGE-T1 and LGE-only inducible models.
 In the LGE-T1 models, out of the 98 pacing sites (7 pacing sites per each of the 14 inducible models), 32 (33%) resulted in VA induction.
 In contrast, out of 84 pacing sites in the 12 LGE-only inducible models, 17 (20%) resulted in VA induction.
 Thus, the presence of T1-based diffuse fibrosis renders the substrate inducible from a larger number of ectopic locations, contributing to the overall increased vulnerability to VA.
 Interestingly, the sector with the pacing sites that induced most VAs (mid-anteroseptal) and that with least (basal inferolateral) were the same in LGE-T1 and LGE-only models, indicating that the additional T1-based diffuse fibrosis localizes to the sectors with arrhythmogenic substrate in the LGE-only models.
 Overall, the distribution of pacing sites is the same (with small exception in the basal regions), but the number of sites per sector increased with the presence of diffuse fibrosis.